peteash10/2017-body-of-work/README.md

 ###October 2016

 * Finalise plan for 2017
-* Submit funding appliction to the Arts Council.
+* Submit funding application to the Arts Council.

 ###November 2016

-* Month-long residency in Linz, Austra as part of the [Goodbye Wittgenstein](http://qujochoe.org/goodbye-wittgenstein/) project.
+* Month-long residency in Linz, Austria as part of the [Goodbye Wittgenstein](http://qujochoe.org/goodbye-wittgenstein/) project.
 A palette cleanser.

 ###January 2017